utiasDSL/gym-pybullet-drones/README.md

 - `compare.py` which replays and compare to a trace saved in [`example_trace.pkl`](https://github.com/JacopoPan/gym-pybullet-drones/tree/master/files/example_trace.pkl)
 ```
-$ conda activate myenv                      # If using a conda environment
 $ cd gym-pybullet-drones/examples/
 $ python compare.py                         # Try 'python compare.py -h' to show the script's customizable parameters
 ```